Naval Air Station Oceana: History

 Under the Navy's Master Jet Base concept, all Type/Model/Series (T/M/S) aircraft were home-based at one field with associated intermediate maintenance and training facilities.
 In the 1960s, NAS Oceana became the home to all East Coast based F-4 Phantom II squadrons.
 Fighter Squadron 101 (VF-101) established a detachment at NAS Oceana in its role as the Fleet Readiness Squadron (FRS), formerly known as the Replacement Air Group or "RAG", that trained aircrews and maintainers to operate the Phantom (at the time, VF-101 operated out of NAS Key West, Florida).
-After the F-14 Tomcat arrived on the scene in 1976, VF-101 transitioned to Tomcat operations and Phantom training operations shifted to newly established Fighter Squadron 171 (VF-171) to handle Atlantic Fleet training for the F-4 Phantom until it was retired from service in 1984.
-The last F-14 was retired on September 22, 2006.
-At one time, in addition to fighter aircraft, all of the Atlantic Fleet's A-6 Intruder medium attack squadrons were also home-based at NAS Oceana, along with VA-42 as the associated Fleet Readiness Squadron charged with training all east coast A-6 pilots, bombardier/navigators and A-6 maintenance personnel.
+Grumman F-14 Tomcats were assigned to NAS Oceana in 1974.
+In 1976, VF-101 established its F-14 replacement Air Group to train Tomcat Aircrews and maintainers.
+Phantom Training subsequently shifted to VF-171 until the f-4 was retired from Navy service in 1984.
+The Navy retired the f-14 at NAS Oceana on September 22, 2006.
+At one time, in addition to fighter aircraft, all of the Atlantic Fleet's A-6 Intruder medium attack squadrons were also home-based at NAS Oceana, along with VA-42 as the associated Fleet Readiness Squadron charged with training all East Coast A-6 pilots, bombardier/navigators and A-6 maintenance personnel.
 The A-6E was retired from the Fleet in 1997.

 VF-213 & VF-31 conduct a flyover of NAS Oceana after returning from the Tomcat's final deployment.

-Additionally, NAS Oceana became home to the F/A-18 Hornet in 1999 following the Navy's closure of NAS Cecil Field, Florida as part of the Base Realignment and Closure (BRAC) process.
+NAS Oceana become home to McDonnell Douglas F/A-18 Hornet squadrons transferred from Naval Air Station Cecil Field, Florida. during 1998 and 1999 as part of the Base Realignment and Closure process.

-Aside from its military function, NAS Oceana was an alternative landing site for NASA's Space Shuttle until the program ended in 2011.
+NAS Oceana was included among the Space Shuttle programs East Coast launch-abort landing sites.

 On April 6, 2012, an F/A-18D assigned to VFA-106 took off from NAS Oceana, encountered dual engine failure and crashed into an apartment complex in Virginia Beach, Virginia.
 Both pilots ejected safely, and there were no fatalities.

+On October 2, 2019, the Navy's final active-duty McDonnell Douglas F/A-18 Hornet made its last operational flight from NAS Oceana.
+The F/A-18A and F/A-18C had been replaced in active Navy service by the Boeing F/A-18E/F Super Hornet.